 - Put the yolks in a bowl and smash them with a fork until smooth.

-- Next add the greek yogurt, mustard, Worcestershire sauce, old bay, and garlic powder.
+- Next, add the Greek yogurt, mustard, Worcestershire sauce, Old Bay, and garlic powder.
 Mix until smooth.
 Alternatively, you can mix the filling in a food processor.
 Carefully fold in the crab meat, keeping any lumps in place.

 - Add a garnish of crab meat on top of each egg.